New Years Deals:

 Cruising & Top Speed

-For cruising speeds, dialing the settings to ECO and P9:1 is more than enough power for any inner city riding.
-Through the neighborhoods of Astoria and Queens, 20-25 mph is a safe speed for the inner city grid structure.
+For cruising speeds, dialing the settings to ECO and P9:1 is more than enough power for any inner-city riding.
+Through the neighborhoods of Astoria and Queens, 20-25 mph is a safe speed for the internal city grid structure.

 The Ultra 2 is pure power, at 84V when fully charged, the throttle can be very sensitive.